linode/docs/docs/uptime/logs/use-logrotate-to-manage-log-files.md

 ## Control Log File Permissions

 If your daemon process requires that a log file exist to function properly, `logrotate` may interfere when it rotates logs.
-As a result, it is possible to have `logrotate` create new empty log files after rotation.
+As a result, it is possible to have `logrotate` create new, empty log files after rotation.
 Consider the following example:

 {: .file-excerpt }
 logrotate.conf